 What's going on?

-First off, "Linux," as in the project managed by Linux Torvalds, is just a kernel.
-A kernel could be considered an operating system on its own, but most of the things we think of "operating systems" as doing, like running applications, require more than just a kernel.
+A kernel could technically be considered an operating system on its own, in that it's what operates the hardware of a computer.
+Indeed, in Linus' original announcement of Linux, he said he was creating an operating system.
+However, most of the things we think of "operating systems" as doing, like running applications, require more than just a kernel, and a kernel was all the Linus' project produced.

 In my view, both "Linux" and "GNU/Linux" are legitimate names for complete systems, but they're both often used inappropriately.
 Usually when people say one or the other, they're really gesturing to a bunch of related systems that are not actually that well described as a whole by either term.